heavy-goose/library/README.md

 # 📚 Library Project

-This is my solution to the [Library project](https://www.theodinproject.com/lessons/javascript-library) from **The Odin Project** curriculum.
+This is my version of the [Library project](https://www.theodinproject.com/lessons/javascript-library) from **The Odin Project** curriculum.
 It’s a small web app that lets users manage a personal library – a great way to practice DOM manipulation, object constructors, and event-driven logic.

 ## ✨ Features